AlenKoikkara/AlenKoikkara/README.md

 # Hello! 👋👋

 My name is Alen Koikkara.
-I am currently pursuing masters in Computer Science in Chicago.
+I am a Developer | Designer with over 2 years of experience.
+I am currently pursuing Masters in Computer Science in Chicago.
 I'm highly skilled with **JavaScript/TypeScript** 💻 and all its associated runtimes.
-I've worked for Ketto in the past and currently working for a non profit organization building their application ground up.
-I believe in ideas, ideas that can innovate; I believe in creation and persistence, someone who is constantly evolving with modern change.
+I've worked for Ketto in the past and currently revamping web presence for a non profit.
+I believe in ideas, ideas that can innovate; I believe in creation and persistence, someone who is constantly evolving with change.
 - Portfolio - [(link)](https://bento.me/koikkara)
 ### 🌟 Technologies I've worked with: